Ibasquare/Cyberwalingalaxia2022/doc/part4/index.rst

 Part 4 -- Advanced Dynamic Analysis
 ###################################

 In this section, you will play with advanced dynamic techniques in order to analyse and update the behavior of a binary.
 For this part, we will take the previous sample that we used in part 2.
-As we have noticed earlier, the TODO_NAME binary created some undesirable files on the disk by receiving specific commands from a remote server.
+As we have noticed earlier, the *malware* binary created some undesirable files on the disk by receiving specific commands from a remote server.
 Now, we will try to intercept these commands and understand their behavior.

 In order to perform theses tasks, we will rely on a debugger (in our case, the Gnu Project Debugger ``GDB``).
 Unlike static analysis, we will execute the binary file by debugging it.
 The file is not actually malicious (the commands are harmless).

+.. danger:: If you do not have access to Internet, make sure to run **inetsim** first (configured as local DNS - see Part 2) and run the binary with the ``--locahost`` argument.

 ------------------------
 The Gnu Project Debugger